mratanusarkar/audim/docs/examples/podcast_03.md

 - The separation keeps the API clean while maintaining flexibility
 - Users can think in terms of "scenes" (layouts) that have both positioning and visual effects

+### 3. Developer Experience

+For developers and power users, this architecture provides:
+- Clear extension points for adding new features
+- Well-defined interfaces between components
+- Easy testing and maintenance of individual components
+- Ability to mix and match different levels of abstraction

+### 4. Performance and Maintainability

+The layered architecture also benefits the codebase itself:
+- Each layer can be optimized independently
+- Changes in one layer don't affect others
+- Easier to add new features without breaking existing code
+- Better separation of concerns

 ## How the new `effects` module Implements Progressive Disclosure